goleador/CSC317/assignments/3/READEME.md

 - **Elect one group member** to submit the assignment via their existing CSC317 repository
 - **Submission location**: Submit in the `assignments/3/` folder of the elected member's repository
-- **Portfolio copies**: All group members should keep a copy of the final project for their personal portfolios
+- **Portfolio copies**: All group members should keep a copy of the final project for their personal portfolios.
+However, only one will be graded.
 - **Group identification**: Include group information in your submission markdown (see format below)

 ## Overview